 Abortion rights, women of color, and LGBTQIA+ people are under attack.
 Pledge to join us in fighting for gender justice.

-The 2019 rates of uninsurance reveal that even years after full implementation of the Affordable Care Act, Latina, Native American, and Black women still lag behind in health coverage.
+The 2023 rates of uninsurance reveal that even 10 years after full implementation of the Affordable Care Act, Latina, Native American, and Black women still experience health coverage gaps.
 Even though coverage rates have improved, these groups continue to experience the highest rates of uninsurance.

-Click on a state below to see its 2019 uninsurance rate for women overall, 2013 (pre-ACA implementation) uninsurance rate for women overall, and 2019 uninsurance rates for AAPI women, Black women, Latinas, Native American women, and white, non-Hispanic women.
+Click on a state below to see its 2023 uninsurance rate for women overall, AANHPI women, Black women, Latinas, Native American women, and White, non-Hispanic women.